artgris/PageBundle/README.md

 add *--remove-deviants* to delete the content of types that have changed (ex: text type in yaml but integer type in bd)

     php bin/console artgris:page:import --remove-deviants

+add *--ignore-names* to ignore page and bloc names that have changed

+    php bin/console artgris:page:import --ignore-names

 Remove extra pages/blocks (in database but not in model.yaml)

     php bin/console artgris:page:remove:extra